EthanPerello/npc-forge/docs/contributing.md

    git commit -m "fix: resolve portrait generation error"
    ```

-   Prefix your commit messages with one of the following:
+   Prefix your commit messages with:
    - `feat:` for new features
    - `fix:` for bug fixes
    - `docs:` for documentation changes